-The United States Senate on Thursday voted to consider giving President Barack Obama the authority to negotiate a trade treaty with eleven other Pacific nations.
+The United States Senate has voted to consider giving President Barack Obama the authority to negotiate a trade agreement with eleven other Pacific nations.

-Thirteen out of 44 Democrats nevertheless voted for the president on Thursday after winning a separate vote on a bill that punishes countries that manipulate their currencies in order to keep their exports cheap.
+Thirteen out of 44 Democrats nevertheless voted for the president on Thursday after winning a separate vote on a bill that punishes countries which manipulate their currencies in order to keep exports cheap.

-The bill, which is aimed at China, is unlikely to become law, Politico reports — “Obama would probably veto it if it ever got to his desk” — but gives Democrats some cover after surrendering so quickly.
+The bill, aimed at China, is unlikely to become law, Politico reports — “Obama would probably veto it if it ever got to his desk” — but it gives Democrats cover.

 Trade unions, which tend to back Democrats, oppose the Trans Pacific Partnership which supporters say would boost global economic output by $220 billion over the next ten years.

 The Republican majority in Congress favors the agreement, which would also put pressure on China — now excluded from the talks — to meet its standards and stop trying to game global trade to impede foreign companies.

 Having defeated the Democrats’ filibuster, a simply majority of Republicans in the Senate can give the president “fast track” authority to negotiate a treaty and submit it to Congress for an up-or-down vote.